 While there are many clear benefits to building out a product operations team, there are also a number of obstacles to overcome.

-In this article, we’ll deep dive into the main challenges that companies face when establishing a product operations team, and strategies you can adopt to solve them.
+In this guide, we’ll deep dive into the main challenges that companies face when establishing a product operations team, and strategies you can adopt to solve them.

 What is a product operations team?